Castelldefels train accident: Accident

 Emergency services sent 24 ambulances and 15 fire service vehicles to the scene.
 The injured were dispatched to three hospitals in Barcelona: L'Hospitalet de Llobregat, Sant Joan Despí, and Viladecans.
 The force of the impact was such that rescue workers faced difficulties in reassembling the body parts.
-The line was closed following the accident, but reopened at 12:30 CEST (10:30 UTC) the following day.
+The line was closed following the accident, reopening at 12:30 CEST (10:30 UTC) the following day.

 Initial reports

 Initial reports said that a pedestrian underpass under the line was closed, although a footbridge over the line was available for use.
 This was denied by official sources including Adif, the company which operates the station, and the mayor of Castelldefels, Joan Sau.
 The Regional Minister for Public Works, Joaquim Nadal, said that the footbridge had been chained off, although he suggested that climbing over the chain had "the same grade of physical difficulty" as crossing the tracks.
 The Spanish Ministry of Transport estimated that there were up to 800 passengers at the station at the time of the accident.
 Regional president José Montilla said that "we shall have to see if the underpass was overcrowded or not", while local newspaper El Periódico speculated that many of the people crossing the track might not have realised that, at the other end of the platform, there was an underpass which had only been open since November 2009.
 A member of the Ecuadorean consulate in Barcelona, who had managed to cross the tracks with his family just before the accident, said that the signposting of the exits from the platform was "inadequate".